Entitlements for accessing licensed resources

 Such licenses are legally binding documents that usually require that the University Libraries limit off-campus access to current faculty, staff, and students (in credit-earning courses) at the University of Minnesota -- Twin Cities.
 This is a non-negotiable part of the contracts the Libraries are required to sign and there are typically no fee-for-access options for persons not affiliated as such with the University.

 The University Libraries has traditionally served as a major resource for the broader community.
 In order to maintain access to University Libraries resources, the Libraries ensure that all licenses allow the general public to access electronic resources from within Libraries' facilities.
 The Libraries have structured their licensing agreements with database providers to make this possible.

 While each vendor has its own unique licensing language, in general most licenses allow authorized users to:

 - email articles to other authorized users.

 Because most e-resource vendors limit access to the IP numbers of campus computers, users who wish to access library-licensed e-resources from off campus should connect by clicking on library-created login links.
 This allows the Libraries to issue off-campus users with credentials that are recognized by the vendor.
 All users who access licensed e-resources through the Libraries' web site must first log in with their University Internet ID and password.

 For this login to be successful, each user must have either:

 - An active staff appointment that is recorded in the University's Human Resources Management System (UM HRMS)

 - a current student admission or registration that is recorded in the Office of the Registrar's web registration system (including the Graduate School zero-credit registration).

-Each current staff member should have one of these employment categories or groups associated with his/her UM HRMS record.
-If a person has a current University of Minnesota -- Twin Cities staff appointment, but is unable to log in to a library-licensed database, he/she should contact the departmental Human Resources office and ask that they verify that his/her UM HRMS record carries one of the following associations.
+Each current staff member should have one of these employment categories or groups associated with their UM HRMS record.
+If a person has a current University of Minnesota -- Twin Cities staff appointment, but is unable to log in to a library-licensed database, they should contact the departmental Human Resources office and ask that they verify that their UM HRMS record carries one of the following associations.